SLSA Level 3: Hardening the Software Supply Chain

 Beyond GitHub Actions

-• Jenkins with cosign plugins, though less integrated.
+- Jenkins with cosign plugins, though with less fluid integration.

-In all cases, the key is the combo of isolated-build + signature-anchored-in-pipeline-identity, not shared keys.
+In all cases, the key is the combination of isolated-build + signature-anchored-in-pipeline-identity, not shared keys.

 Operational Challenges

-• Verification at deployment point.
+- Verification at the deployment point.
 Signing is useless if nobody verifies.
-Integrating verification in the Kubernetes admission controller (Kyverno, Gatekeeper, sigstore-policy-controller) is the natural next step.
+Integrating verification in the Kubernetes admission controller (Kyverno[9], Gatekeeper[10], sigstore-policy-controller[11]) is the natural next step.

-• Third-party dependencies.
-Your own chain may be L3, but if you depend on 50 attestation-less packages, the real chain is as strong as its weakest link.
-Here broad Sigstore adoption comes in.
+- Third-party dependencies.
+Your own chain may be L3, but if you depend on 50 packages without attestations, the real chain is as strong as its weakest link.
+This is where broad Sigstore adoption matters.

-• Reproducibility.
+- Reproducibility.
 SLSA L4 requires byte-for-byte reproducible builds.
-Hard with most current stacks.
-L3 requires isolation, not reproducibility — less demanding but enough for most threat models.
+L3 requires isolation, not reproducibility — less demanding and sufficient for most threat models.

-1. Audit current state.
-Are your builds hermetic?
+- Audit current state.
+Are builds hermetic?
 Is there interactive human access to the build?
 Are artefacts signed?

-2. Pick a pilot image.
-Start with a critical component (main service image).
-Migrate its pipeline to L3 before replicating.
+- Choose a pilot image.
+Start with a critical component and migrate its pipeline to L3 before replicating.

-4. Add cluster-side verification.
-Even as warn-only at first, start measuring which images don’t verify to understand real state.
+- Add cluster-side verification.
+Even as warn-only at first, start measuring which images don’t verify.

 Conclusion